jcqnly/data-structures-and-algorithms/Challenges/AddDigits/README.md

 ## Problem Solving Process

-1. The non-recursive solution cannot handle more than 2 digits.
+1. This recursive solution was found [here](https://stackoverflow.com/questions/30537333/reduce-number-to-single-digit-using-recurssion) and it was the easiest to understand.

 2. Recursive solution is a work in progress.